 In an affront to democracy, the ECB failed to co-operate with the Irish Banking Inquiry despite contributing to Ireland’s financial crisis.
 Even the IMF has criticised the ECB’s actions towards my home country.

 The old ECB HQ building (Eurotower) is located near Willy Brandt Platz in the heart of the city centre.

-Frankfurt is synonymous with finance as skyscraper office blocks dominate the horizon, none more so architecturally-nauseating than that of the old ECB HQ building near Willy Brandt Platz.
-The new ECB main building on Sonnemannstrasse isn’t much of an improvement despite its €1.4 billion cost with EU taxpayers footing that bill.
-However, the walk along the River Main into the city centre from the new ECB comes recommended.
+The new ECB main building is located on Sonnemannstrasse in the south eastern part of the city.
+It cost €1.4 billion with EU taxpayers footing that bill.
+The walk along the River Main into the city centre from the new ECB comes recommended.

-What Frankfurt bankers lack in style, humility and democracy, the locals more than make up for in terms of friendliness, helpfulness and cultural endeavour.
-Given Frankfurt’s reputation as a travel hub I expected a city frantically coping with masses of commuters and travellers.
-The reality is actually the opposite and I was pleasantly surprised with its laid-back organised vibe.
+What Frankfurt bankers lack in humility and democracy, the locals more than make up for in terms of friendliness, helpfulness and cultural endeavour.

-Visit my Germany page for further travel tips and advice.
+Visit my Germany Travel Tips post for further travel tips and advice.